-Figure 1: Pattern Layout for 1/8th Inch Sheet Steel for most compact use of steel
+Figure 4 - Pattern Layout for 1/8th Inch sheet steel for most efficient use of steel.
+(Image credit: Future Generations University)

-- 3. Cut pieces using angle grinder with a diamond wheel or a plasma cutter - 4.
-Using a polishing wheel on angle grinder, smooth the cut edges to prep for assembly - 5.
-Begin assembly by laying "Chimney Side #1" flat on the work surface, tack "Chimney Back" to the long straight edge of the chimney side using welder. - 6.
-Tack the "Chimney Front Top" to the upper straight front edge and the "Chimney Front Bottom" to the lower straight front edge of the "Chimney Side #1).
+- 4. Cut pieces using angle grinder with a diamond wheel or a plasma cutter. - 5.
+Using a polishing wheel on angle grinder, smooth the cut edges to prep for assembly. - 6.
+Begin assembly by laying "Chimney Side #1" flat on the work surface, tack "Chimney Back" to the long straight edge of the chimney side using welder. - 7.
+Tack the "Chimney Front Top" to the upper straight front edge and the "Chimney Front Bottom" to the lower straight front edge of the "Chimney Side #1.
 The "Chimney Front Top" should extend slightly past the angle that forms the wood box (see Figure 2) so that it creates a stop for the removable Wood Chute.

-Figure 2: Chimney Front Top extending past the Wood Box edge
+Figure 5 - Chimney Front Top extending past the Wood Box edge.
+(Image credit: Future Generations University)

-- 7. Tack the "Wood Box Top" and "Wood Box Bottom" to the upper and lower angled edges of the "Chimney Side #1". - 8.
-With either the help of a second person or clamps to make sure the edges are tight, tack "Chimney Side #2" on top of the existing assembly (see figure 3).
+- 8. Tack the "Wood Box Top" and "Wood Box Bottom" to the upper and lower angled edges of the "Chimney Side #1". - 9.
+With either the help of a second person or clamps to make sure the edges are tight, tack "Chimney Side #2" on top of the existing assembly (see Figure 3).

-Figure 3: Partially assembled Chimney, adding the Chimney Side #2
+Figure 6 - Partially assembled Chimney, adding the Chimney Side #2.
+(Image credit: Future Generations University)

-9. Tack the "Chimney Base" to the bottom of the chimney assembly.
-The "Chimney Base" will sit proud of the bottom of the chimney to help stabilize the structure (see figure 4).
+10. Tack the "Chimney Base" to the bottom of the chimney assembly.
+The "Chimney Base" will sit proud of the bottom of the chimney to help stabilize the structure (see Figure 4).